Helping Children Cope With Changes Resulting From COVID-19

 - Practice daily good hygiene.
 Encourage your child to practice these simple steps to prevent spreading the virus.

 - Wash your hands multiple times a day for 20 seconds.
-Signing “Twinkle, Twinkle Little Star” or “Happy Birthday” twice is about 20 seconds.
+Singing “Twinkle, Twinkle Little Star” or “Happy Birthday” twice is about 20 seconds.

 - Compliment your children when they use a Kleenex or sneeze or cough into the bend of their elbow.
 Teach them the importance of throwing away used tissues immediately after sneezing or coughing.